luukfroling/BEP/parts/03-theory.md

 S(i, j) = (\mathbf{K} * \mathbf{X})(i, j) = \sum_m \sum_n \mathbf{K}(m, n) \cdot \mathbf{X}(i + m, j + n)
 ```

-where $ (i,j) $ are spatial indices, $\mathbf{X}$ the relevant kernel and $(m,n)$ the kernel indices.
+where $ (i,j) $ are spatial indices, $\mathbf{X}$ the image, $\mathbf{K}$ the relevant kernel with learnable weights and $(m,n)$ the kernel indices.
 After a convolution layer, $S(i, j)$ can be either vectorised to be used as an input for a fully connected layer as described in equation [](#denseLayer) or used as an input for a second convolution layer.
 Due to a kernel only working on adjecent pixels, convolutional layers extract local features.

 :::{figure} #convolutionExample
 :label:convex
 *left :* original phantom with a 2D 3x3 randomly initialised kernel drawn on top. each individual square represents a pixel, with the outer square representing the kernel. *right :* phantom after 2D convolution layer has been applied.
 :::

-The left part of [](#convex) shows a 3x3 convolution kernel with randomly initialised weights (red) placed on a phantom and the right part of the figure shows the imgage of the phantom after the convolution.
+The left part of [](#convex) shows a 3x3 convolution kernel with randomly initialised weights (red) placed on a phantom and the right part of the figure shows the image of the phantom after the convolution.
 Even with randomly initialised weights, there is already an edge-detection like pattern.
 The image on the right is called a feature map, as each pixel represents higher-level information of the original image.

 A CNN typically consists of multiple layers stacked on top of each other, allowing deeper feature extraction.
 Early layers can detect simple features like edges, while deeper layers can detect more complex structures like shapes and objects.